-Sunday, February 26, 1 p.m.
+Sunday, April 9, at 1 p.m.
 Central on Nebraska Concerts:

-In February Nebraska Concerts returns with new programs:
+In March Nebraska Concerts features these new programs:

 This weekly program airs Sundays at 1 p.m.
 Central on all stations of the NET Radio network.
 It is produced and edited by Dave Hughes.
 Robert Goldberg is the scriptwriter and host.
 Most of the concerts are recorded by James Duchesneau and Jeff Smith.
 UNL Glenn Korff School of Music recordings are courtesy of Jeffrey O'Brien.
-Nebraska Brass and Nebraska Jazz Orchestra are recorded by Tony Hillhouse and are courtesy of Arts Incorporated.
+Nebraska Brass, Nebraska Jazz Orchestra, and Nebraska Trumpet Ensemble are recorded by Tony Hillhouse and are courtesy of Arts Incorporated.
 Omaha Symphony concerts are recorded by Clete Baker of Studio B for Classical 90.7 KVNO.